Working blind

 Reply to Bill

-Bill, I have no talents in poetry therefore I don't know what information would be useful to you.
+Bill, I have no talents in poetry; therefore, I don't know what information would be useful to you.
 I'll detail some of the challenges I have in managing the stoma.
-I have a two piece closed pouch system with adhesive coupling.
-Whether I am changing a pouch or the whole appliance I need to stage pouches, bags, etc. Things that are extremely painful to touch are paper {including toilet paper}, plastic bags, cloth, and water.
+I have a two-piece closed pouch system with adhesive coupling.
+Whether I am changing a pouch or the whole appliance, I need to stage pouches, bags, etc. Things that are extremely painful to touch are paper (including toilet paper), plastic bags, cloth, and water.
 I use 2 doggie poop bags and 1 larger trash can bag.
-1 doggie bag is used to store the removed pouch and the other contains any other soiled materials.
+1 doggie bag is used to store the removed pouch, and the other contains any other soiled materials.
 They are placed in the larger bag along with any other trash I may have.
-As soon as you touch one of the bags the pain comes unrelentingly.
+As soon as you touch one of the bags, the pain comes unrelentingly.
 You have to open the bags prior to placing content in them and close them after content has been placed in them.
-Oftentimes your hand dexterity and pain threshold is not up to the task of tying the bag closed.
+Oftentimes, your hand dexterity and pain threshold are not up to the task of tying the bag closed.
 You need to use twist ties to tie up the bags.
-Unfortunately to get a good tie, the first twist needs to be strong and tight.
-Good luck with that, I just do the best I can.
-When changing the wafer you have the same thing along with cleaning and prepping the skin.
-It is suggested to clean the skin with a wash cloth and water.
-That combination is just too painful, I use gauze and water in a spray bottle.
-The gauze does not hurt to touch and I can dampen it with the spray bottle.
-Due to a little dip around my stoma I need to use an Eakin ring.
-Because of the lack of dexterity in my hands and the stickiness of the Eakin it is very difficult to get the ring secured around the stoma.
-Sometimes I have to go to a second ring due to the first ring sticking to the skin and having to peel it off leading to the ring being stretched too thin to use.
+Unfortunately, to get a good tie, the first twist needs to be strong and tight.
+Good luck with that; I just do the best I can.
+When changing the wafer, you have the same thing along with cleaning and prepping the skin.
+It is suggested to clean the skin with a washcloth and water.
+That combination is just too painful; I use gauze and water in a spray bottle.
+The gauze does not hurt to touch, and I can dampen it with the spray bottle.
+Due to a little dip around my stoma, I need to use an Eakin ring.
+Because of the lack of dexterity in my hands and the stickiness of the Eakin, it is very difficult to get the ring secured around the stoma.
+Sometimes I have to go to a second ring due to the first ring sticking to the skin and having to peel it off, leading to the ring being stretched too thin to use.
 The next challenge is trying to align the wafer over the stoma and ring.
-To keep from having to start over, I have to proceed very slow and methodical while using a stoma genie.
-Due to the location of my stoma, tbe wafer has a tendency for the tape boundaries on the wafer to come loose at the top and sometimes bottom.
-To remedy this I use flange extenders.
-With restricted dexterity trying to apply the extenders is frustratingly slow.
+To keep from having to start over, I have to proceed very slowly and methodically while using a stoma genie.
+Due to the location of my stoma, the wafer has a tendency for the tape boundaries on the wafer to come loose at the top and sometimes bottom.
+To remedy this, I use flange extenders.
+With restricted dexterity, trying to apply the extenders is frustratingly slow.
 I eat marshmallows before I start to stop/reduce flow long enough to let me finish.
-It's not sexy but it last for four days between changes.
-So you can see how vision impairments can hinder this process.
+It's not sexy, but it lasts for four days between changes.
+So, you can see how vision impairments can hinder this process.
 I pray that I am always able to do this because I don't know if anyone else will be as conscientious to do the task properly.
 The better thought is that the technology will continue to improve.

 Bill